lokesh/team-bee/README.md

 $ npm i --save pg
 ```

+Usig [TablePlus](https://tableplus.com/) as a GUI has been great for building tables and seeding data.

 #### Pooling

 In node-postgres, every query is executed by a client. _Connection pooling_ is a pattern of creating a pool of available connections and allowing multiple clients to share these connections.